Springer isomorphisms over a general base scheme: The unipotent and nilpotent schemes

 \begin{lemma} Let $G$ be a connected semisimple group over a field $k$ and let $\chi: G \to G/\!/G$ be the Steinberg morphism as above. \begin{enumerate} \item \cite[Cor.\ 6.7]{SteinbergReg} An element $g \in G(k)$ is unipotent if and only if $\chi(g) = \chi(1)$. \item \cite[Thm.\ 6.11]{SteinbergReg} Every geometric fiber $\chi^{-1}(x)$ is irreducible of codimension $\rk G$ in $G$.
 It contains a unique conjugacy class of regular elements, and this conjugacy class is open in $\chi^{-1}(x)_{\rm{red}}$ with complementary codimension at least $2$. \item \cite[3.10, Thm.\ vi)]{Slodowy} If $p \nmid |\pi_1(G)|$ then an element $g \in G(k)$ is regular if and only if $\chi$ is smooth at $g$. \end{enumerate} \end{lemma}

 By \cite[Cor.\ 6.4]{SteinbergReg}, if $T$ is a split maximal $k$-torus of $G$ and $W$ is the Weyl group of $(G, T)$, then the natural restriction map $k[G]^G \to k[T]^W$ is an isomorphism.
-The following lemma is mentioned but unproved in \cite[4.5, Rmk.]{Slodowy}.
+A special case of the following lemma is mentioned but unproved in \cite[4.5, Rmk.]{Slodowy}.